campswim/dashboard-demo/README.md

 1. Frontend

-    - With the right environment variables extant in the .env file, run `npm run build` from the command line.
+    - With `REACT_APP_ENV` property in the .env file set to 'production-manual', run `npm run build` from the command line.
     - Copy the build folder.
     - RDP into the Hulk server and delete the current build folder.
     - Paste the new build folder into the same directory.